-Nationality Swiss Working at CSCS since January 2018 Background 2011-2015 2015-2018 2017 Bachelor's degree in Physics, EPFL Master's degree in Computational Science and Engineering, ETH Zurich Internship, CSCS Specialised in As a software linear algebra engineer in the Scientific Software and Libraries unit, I mostly work on accelerating a operations on GPUs in scientific software libraries.
+Nationality Swiss Working at CSCS since January 2018 2011-2015 2015-2018 Background Bachelor's degree in Physics, EPFL Master's degree in Computational Science and Engineering, ETH Zurich 2017 Specialised in As a software engineer in the Scientific Software and Libraries unit, I mostly work on accelerating linear algebra operations on GPUs in scientific software libraries.

 Working at CSCS means to me When I optimize the GPU backend of a linear algebra library, I know that this will allow scientists to run their simulations faster on "Piz Daint" and at other supercomputing facilities around the world.
 Knowing that my work has this type of impact is very rewarding.
 I take pride in writing software that is performant, portable and usable, because in doing so, I play a part in advancing scientific research.

-What I like most about my work l feel very for surrounded b new things a Last but not largest super rtunate that there are a lot of things I enjoy about my job at CSCS.
-I am lucky to be by incredibly friendly and knowledgeable colleagues on my team.
-I love that I learn ilmost every day, and that our working atmosphere is so cooperative and caring. least, developing and running code on a nearly daily basis on "Piz Daint", one of the rcomputers in the world, is thrilling.
-What challenges me at my work High-perforn architectures in order to ta nance computing is an exciting and demanding field.
-I have to keep up with new s, new technologies, new libraries and new developments in software engineering ske full advantage of them in my work.
+I feel very fortunate that there are a lot of things I enjoy about my job at CSCS.
+I am lucky to be surrounded by incredibly friendly and knowledgeable colleagues on my team.
+I love that I learn What I like most about my work new things almost every day, and that our working atmosphere is so cooperative and caring.
+Last but not least, developing and running code on a nearly daily basis on "Piz Daint", one of the largest supercomputers in the world, is thrilling. $\label{thm:ligh-performance} \begin{tabular}{ll} High-performance computing is an exciting and demanding field.
+I have to keep up with new architectures, new technologies, new libraries and new developments in software engineering in order to take full advantage of them in my work. \\ \end{tabular}$ What challenges me at my work